What Will I Learn?

 Earn your Heartland degree and transfer to a four-year college or university:

-If you plan to complete the first two years of study at Heartland and then continue your studies as a mathematics major at a four-year institution in Illinois, the Associate in Arts (AA) or Associate in Science (AS) transfer preparation program is the path for you.
+If you plan to complete the first two years of study at Heartland and then continue your studies as a mathematics major at a four-year institution in Illinois, the Associate in Science (AS) transfer preparation program is the path for you.